 Where's Boris?
 UK's PM on leave as economic crisis deepens

-London (AFP) – A senior British minister admitted Friday "I don't know where Boris is" as the premier checked out on holiday, in a week that saw the Bank of England warn a year-long recession is coming.
+London (AFP) – A British cabinet member admitted Friday "I don't know where Boris is" as the prime minister checked out on holiday, in a week that saw the Bank of England warn a year-long recession is coming.

-Downing Street has refused to say where Prime Minister Boris Johnson is holidaying for a belated honeymoon with wife Carrie this week, but The Times newspaper said the couple were in Slovenia.
+Boris Johnson has since Wednesday been on a belated honeymoon with wife Carrie.
+Downing Street has refused to say where, but The Times newspaper said the couple were in Slovenia.

 Johnson will have a lot more time on his hands after September 6, when he is due to hand over to either Liz Truss or Rishi Sunak as Conservative leader, but decided to take a break sooner.

-The opposition Labour party accused the government's two senior-most ministers of being "missing in action" -- with Chancellor of the Exchequer Nadhim Zahawi also on holiday.
+The opposition Labour party accused the government's two senior-most ministers of being "missing in action" -- with Chancellor of the Exchequer Nadhim Zahawi also on holiday this week.

 "I don't know where Boris is, but I'm in constant contact with him," Business Secretary and Truss supporter Kwasi Kwarteng told Times Radio.